superlinked/VectorHub/docs/use_cases/multi_agent_rag.md

 Let's look at an implementation of multi-agent RAG, and then look under the hood of the agents that make up multi-agent RAG, examining their logic, sequence, and possible optimizations.

-## Example with Autogen library: https://github.com/microsoft/autogen
+## Example with AutoGen library

-Before going into the code snippet below, some term explanation:
+Before going into the code snippet below from the [Microsoft AutoGen library](https://github.com/microsoft/autogen), some explanation of terms:

 1. AssistantAgent: The AssistantAgent is given a name, a system message, and a configuration object (llm_config).
 The system message is a string that describes the role of the agent.
 The llm_config object is a dictionary that contains functions for the agent to perform its role.